xSardine/AMQ-Stuff/NyamuCommandWindow/README.md

 ## What it does
 Let you type nyamu's chat command in a personal windows instead of chat

-Currently, the script let you alt+p to open the command windows
+Currently, the script let you press alt+p to open the command windows

 ## Usage
 ### How to download it